D&D 5e Guide: Cover Rules Explained

 Now, there are rules for destroying things in D&D 5e.
 When you attack an object, you roll normally and try to meet the object’s AC, which is a rough measure of how hard it is to hurt that object.
 For example, because a boulder is so hard, it has a higher AC.

-Read Also: Call Lightning 5e D&D Guide
+Read Also: Zombie 5e D&D Guide and Tactics

 Objects also have a damage threshold, which is the amount of damage that must be done to the object before it is hurt.
 If you don’t roll enough damage, the attack doesn’t do much damage and doesn’t count against the target’s Hit Points.